Vasileios-Bellos/BloomingRose/README.md

 ## Requirements

 MATLAB R2020a or later (uses `vecnorm`, `ndgrid`, `cospi`).
 No toolboxes required for the animation itself.
-GIF export uses `rgb2ind` from the Image Processing Toolbox.
+GIF exporting uses `rgb2ind` from the Image Processing Toolbox.

 ## File Structure